renvrant/formcontrol-freaks/src/content/introduction.md

 ---

-Redux can do for form data what it's done for state.
+Redux can simplify forms too.

 ---

 ## Forms with Redux
 - Centralizes form data
-- Template driven forms with FormBuilder validation
+- Use template-driven forms with validation
-- Plays nice with your redux app
-- Test and re-use the form reducer
+- UX enhancements from Redux
 - Pure JS functions for business rules

+---

+## In this Talk
+- Adding Redux to your application
+- Creating a form reducer and basic actions
+- Creating a form subscription
+- Binding your form to state
+- Adding array values
+- Validating through reselect
+- Showing validation errors
+- Asynchronous validation
+- Optimization considerations